Tomjohnsonellis/Programming-Bookwork/readme.md

 # Bookwork Repo

+(TODO: When I reach projects in PCC, put them all in a folder called "Part 1: Basics")

 This is a personal repo for my own learning, containing programming exercises and notes.

 Instead of a separate repository for every time I begin working through a textbook,